Oxleas Woods, Castle Wood and Jack Wood

 The Green Chain Walk runs through the site.
 The cafe at the top of the hill in the meadow is a popular meeting place.

 A trust has been set up, and in 2014 Severndroog Castle reopened its doors to visitors.
-The eighteenth-century building has a viewing platform with splendid views across London.
+The 18th century building has a viewing platform with splendid views across London.
 It also has a tea room and can cater for private functions.

 Jack Wood, next to Castle Wood, has a terrace garden, from which visitors may enjoy spectacular views across London.
 It also has an attractive rose garden.

 For information about weekly walks in Oxleas Woods please see the Greenwich Get Walking website.
 There is also an outdoor gym in the park and a multi-use games area that can be used outside of school hours.

 - Access information